Umbel convexity and the geometry of trees: Introduction

-Umbel cotype can also be used to provide alternate and unified proofs of generalizations of a number of results that can be found in \cite{LimaLova12}, \cite{DKLR14}, \cite{DKR16}, and \cite{BaudierZhang16}.
-These applications can mostly be found in Section \ref{sec:distortion} and \ref{sec:quotients} where a quantitative analysis of embeddings of countably branching trees and the stability of umbel convexity and umbel cotype under nonlinear quotients are carried out.
+Infrasup-umbel convexity can also be used to provide alternate and unified proofs of generalizations of a number of results that can be found in \cite{LimaLova12}, \cite{DKLR14}, \cite{DKR16}, and \cite{BaudierZhang16}.
+These applications can mostly be found in Section \ref{sec:distortion} and \ref{sec:quotients} where a quantitative analysis of embeddings of countably branching trees and the stability of umbel convexity and infrasup umbel convexity under nonlinear quotients are carried out.

 As already alluded to, the Markov $p$-convexity inequality is elegantly shown in \cite{MendelNaor13} to follow from a certain iteration of the following inequality: